 Thistle aphid (Brachycaudus cardui)

 Pest description and crop damage Artichoke aphids are pale, almost translucent aphids with distinctly dusky-colored cornicles and diverging tubercles at the base of the antennae.
 Thistle aphids are small yellow or green plant lice.
 The upper surface of the abdomen of the adult B. cardui is black.
 Adults with black crossbars on the abdomen are A. middletonii.
-The green peach aphid is slender, dark green to yellow, and has no waxy bloom.
+The green peach aphid is slender, dark green to yellow, with converging tubercles and no waxy bloom.
 It is primarily an early-year pest.
-Green peach aphid infestations may result in wilting, leaf curling, weakened bud stalks, and slowed growth.
+Aphid infestations may result in wilting, leaf curling, weakened bud stalks, and slowed growth.

 Biology and life history

 Pest monitoring Check fields frequently during the early growing year and after seedling emergence in annual artichoke plantings.
 If aphids become numerous, increase frequency of sampling.
 Aphids often are concentrated in hot spots or near the field margin.
 Note the presence of any hot spots, but avoid sampling only those areas.
 Also, be sure to look for evidence of biological control; i.e., the presence of predators, parasites (aphid mummies), and disease.
 Aphid flights are most common during periods of moderate temperatures (60° to 80°F).
 Monitor fields particularly closely during April and May.
 Green peach aphids may move into fields early in the year.
 They do not transmit significant viruses to artichokes, and they rarely require treatment.
 Early year aphids have many natural enemies.